Making brighter futures a reality

-The key is connecting technology to those who need it most, and that’s where our Youth Learning programmes come into play.
+The key is connecting technology to those who need it most, and that’s where our Youth Learning programs come in to play.

 Imagine living in an area where you can’t always count on having electricity supplied to your home or school.
 For many people, this is a daily reality.
 Now imagine being a school principal who must decide to power either the school or the computer lab, because there isn’t enough power to do both.
 Which would you choose?

-We now have 18 labs, giving over 10,000 students access to technology.
-Our Learning Labs are built-in converted, well-ventilated shipping containers powered by solar panels and Dell technology.
-It only takes six solar panels to run a lab with 10 Dell Wyse thin client workstations and an air-cooled server for an entire day and into the evening.
+We now have 20 labs, which have provided nearly 17,000 students access to technology.
+These labs are built in converted, well-ventilated shipping containers powered by solar panels and Dell technology.
+It takes only six solar panels to run a lab with 10 Dell Wyse thin client workstations and an air-cooled server for an entire day and into the evening.